JadenF404/EAMS-Android-Project/README.md

 Event Attendance Management System (EAMS) Android app, built with Android Studio.
 The app will have various user types, with different access levels.

+*Deliverable 1 Note: For the UML diagram there are two PDF files. uml.pdf has the UML with a database and umlNoDB.pdf has the UML without the database because we ended up switching to Firebase

 ---

 # Important Links